 The water cycle

-All of the water that is produced comes from some 30 water intakes, generally located in the higher elevations of the island.
+The Water and Sewerage Company (WASCO) extracts ‘raw water’ from some 30 water intakes generally located in the higher elevations of the island, mainly within forested reserve areas.
 This includes the John Compton (Roseau) Dam.
-These intakes are operated on a continual basis, however during heavy rains when the streams carry excessive sediment loads as a result of erosion, the intakes, depending on how they are configured, need to be closed to avoid too much silt from entering the water conveyance pipelines and the treatment infrastructure.
-Water intakes that receive inflow from catchments that have significant land disturbance, will typically be subject to much higher levels of sedimentation than those under forest.
+These intakes are operated on a continual basis, however during heavy rains when the streams carry excessive sediment loads as a result of erosion, the intakes, depending on how they are designed, may need to be closed to avoid too much silt entering the water conveyance pipelines and the treatment infrastructure.

 Of all the rain that falls on the surface of the island over the course of a year, only a very miniscule amount of that water that infiltrates and ends up in the rivers is extracted for potable water.
 The vast majority of the water finds its way to the sea.